sinsunsan/airtable2firebase/README.md

 ### Changes are visibe in real time

 Thanks to a web sockets like technology, changes are "pushed" to the frontend in real time allowing to get changes in real time.
 Great for messaging, collaborative, meetings apps !

+### Why using airtable + firebase together

+Because airtable is a great ui, user friendly app to enter the data, and start to bootstrap a product without technicall overhead
+Whereas firebase is great for performance and to prevent spending time in common backend functionnality.

+### What airtable2firebase can do

+Airtable2Firebase is a node.js exemple synchronisation script that read Airtable data and save it to firebase in a way that can be easily requested by a front end.

+### What does airtable2firebase contain

+* a configuration file that define which airtable tables to import from which base
+* a configuration file to define firebase project and credential to use
+* import options
+   * If the record exist in firebase / Does to update data from airtable at reimport ?
+   * ...
+* The script will use airtable records ids to prevent creating duplicates in firebase